 Beyond the slopes in Stowe, Vermont

 Despite our little history lesson, don’t be fooled into thinking that skiing monopolizes winter in Stowe.
 This picturesque village aims to please all.
-I recently spent 12 days in Stowe—only two of which were with skis attached to my feet.
+I recently spent 12 days in Stowe—only two of which had skis attached to my feet.

 What did I do for the other ten days?
 And what could I have done if I weren’t so content sitting fireside with my Johanna Basford coloring books?
 Read on for inspiration.